 The apprenticeship will end with an end-point assessment where there will be an assessment of a portfolio of the apprentice’s work, and the apprentice will be required to sit an exam.

 As part of our research for this article, we have done a lot of reviewing search engines, searching jobs boards and reading numerous website.
 If you are looking for apprenticeships in the renewables sector, you can search around the sector's specific technologies.

 In our previous article, 7 Answers to the question "Is Nuclear Energy Renewable?" we outlined energy technologies that are genuinely renewable as;

 Wave power and tidal power

-And although not renewable certainly clean energy we would have added nuclear energy into you search above.
+And although not renewable, certainly clean energy, we would have added nuclear energy into your search above.

 We found that searching the above that you are interested in with the addition of "apprentice"/"apprenticeships" yielded the best search results for you finding live roles to apply for.

 Good luck with your search and all the very best.